d2l-ai/d2l-en/chapter_computer-vision/anchor.md

             ['dog=0.9', 'dog=0.8', 'dog=0.7', 'cat=0.9'])
 ```

 We use the `multibox_detection` function to perform NMS and set the threshold to 0.5.
 This adds an example dimension to the tensor input.
 We can see that the shape of the returned result is (batch size, number of anchor boxes, 6).
 The 6 elements of each row represent the output information for the same prediction bounding box.
-The first element is the predicted category index, which starts from 0 (0 is dog, 1 is cat).
+The first element is the predicted class index, which starts from 0 (0 is dog, 1 is cat).
 The value -1 indicates background or removal in NMS.
 The second element is the confidence level of prediction bounding box.
 The remaining four elements are the $x, y$ axis coordinates of the upper-left corner and the $x, y$ axis coordinates of the lower-right corner of the prediction bounding box (the value range is between 0 and 1).

 ```{.python .input}
 output = multibox_detection(